 software that operates as assistive technology.

 NOTE 1: User agents are examples of software that provide a user interface.
+They also are important for presenting content in accessible ways.
+UAAG 2.0 provides additional advice for those who creating user agents and want to go beyond just making their software accessible and want to increase its functionality in presenting other's content.

 NOTE 2: The requirements for Web content, including software that is Web content, can be found in clause 9.